 - Spread of spores can also occur on tools and equipment

-- Re-feeding infected honey and pollen to bees will of course spread infection too
+- Re-feeding infected honey and pollen to bees will also spread infection

-- Swarms and absconding colonies may also spread the disease between areas, but this is less common
+- Swarms and absconding colonies can spread the disease between areas, but this is less common

 Next week on The Buzz we take a look at identifying (diagnosing) and managing Amercan Foulbrood in your hive.